 1. Report Branding and layout

-Never underestimate the power of presentation when it comes to your SEO Report.
+Never underestimate the power of presentation when it comes to your SEO Report .
 Your client’s interpretation of what you’ve written depends heavily on how your report looks, so make sure that it is in line with your agency brand; logo, colors and fonts should all be consistent.
 Structure the layout depending on whether or not you’re emailing or delivering a physical copy – if you are doing the former, it must be scannable with descriptive headings which state facts clearly (for example “Organic Traffic increased 56% this Month” rather than simply “Organic Traffic Summary this Month= +56%”).
+For a professional look, consider using an SEO Report presentation template.

 Ensure that your client comprehends the report quickly by designing visuals, like charts and graphs, that are easily understandable within seconds.
 The classic “up and to the right” chart is a universal symbol of success – it conveys the message immediately so they don’t have time for confusion.
 Of course, when great data visualization accompanies this metaphorically powerful image, there’s no stopping how effective your report can be!